 Trees on my Property

 Trees and native plants are a beautiful and integral piece of the Shire of Serpentine Jarrahdale’s local character.
-To ensure that they are protected on private properties the Shire’s Town Planning Scheme contains a Tree Preservation and Planting Clause.
+To ensure that they are protected on private properties the Shire’s Local Planning Scheme contains clauses on Vegetation, Vegetation Removal and Tree Preservation Orders.

-Under the Scheme, any tree or native plant over a prescribed height or width is protected from removal or significant damage.
+Under the Scheme, all vegetation removal requires approval from the Shire.
 If you wish to remove any trees or native vegetation over the prescribed requirements, you are required to apply for approval from the Shire through a Development Application.
 Failure to do so may result in compliance action.

 View the Scheme text or maps.

-The objectives of the clause are to preserve the landscape attributes within the Shire and to protect significant and sensitive areas from the negative effects of clearing.
-This enhances the amenity, convenience and natural beauty by facilitating:
+The purpose of the clauses is to preserve the landscape attributes within the Shire and to protect significant and sensitive areas from the negative effects of clearing as a condition of development or subdivision approval.
+This enhances the amenity, biodiversity and natural beauty.
+The purpose of this vegetation and tree protection includes:

-The Shire achieves these objectives by monitoring and controlling the removal or destruction of or damage to trees.
+The Shire achieves these objectives by monitoring and controlling the removal or destruction of or damage to trees and other vegetation.

-Prescribed requirements for tree preservation on private property are as follows:
+Prescribed requirements for vegetation removal on private property are as follows:

 Council’s planning consent is not required for the removal of trees or naturally growing vegetation in the following cases: